RE Engine: History

 Capcom originally intended to follow up MT Framework with the engine Panta Rhei, with development starting in 2011; it was abandoned due to development hell of the unreleased PlayStation 4 game Deep Down, for which it was to serve as a showcase.

 RE Engine was created in 2014, during the beginning of the development of Resident Evil 7.
 The engine was originally designed with the game's linear nature in mind and was created to make game development more efficient.
 The reason the team did not choose a third-party engine was that "a highly generic engine developed by another company would not be appropriate" for a game like Resident Evil 7.
 MT Framework was not used for the project due to its slower development tools.
 Jun Takeuchi, the head of Capcom's Division 1 stated "we had to rethink the way we make games.
 In order to carry out asset-based (graphic and 3D model elements) development, which is globally the mainstream, we began developing our new RE Engine".

 Since its introduction, RE Engine has been used as the primary game engine across all Capcom titles.
 No single game or franchise drives the direction of the engine, according to Monster Hunter producer Ryozo Tsujimoto, and instead all studios contribute towards its improvement.
 This approach has avoided the pitfalls that other developers have had dealing with the demand to use a singular engine tuned for a specific game to be used across all games, such as at Electronic Arts.

 When discussing Monster Hunter Rise, Yasunori Ichinose, the game's director, discussed porting RE Engine to the Nintendo Switch, and said "a lot of background technical engineering work need[ed] to be done just to achieve targeting a new hardware platform", and mentioned the challenge of creating the large maps the team wanted while trying to maintain the game's graphical quality.
+Capcom personally requested that Nintendo would increase the Switch's on-board RAM from the previously planned 2GB to the finalized 4GB capacity, so it would be potent for developing games on the platform using RE Engine such as Rise.

 In October 2023, Capcom unveiled "Codename REX" (RE neXt ENGINE), their next-generation game engine, during a 22-minute developer-focused presentation.
 Acknowledging limitations in the current RE Engine, the new engine upgrade will involve incrementally integrating RE+X technology into the existing RE Engine, elevating it to next-generation capabilities.